 Runnymede

 § This page gives an overview of the Runnymede local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Runnymede, in north-west Surrey, is named after the historic meadow on the Thames where Magna Carta was sealed.
 The River Thames flows along its northern boundary, with riverside walks, meadows, and woodlands.
 Egham, Addlestone, and Chertsey are key towns, with Chertsey Abbey ruins adding heritage.
 The district includes Thorpe Park, a major leisure attraction, and riverside nature reserves.
 Its geography is defined by the Thames, floodplains, and historic landscapes.

-The administrative boundary of Runnymede can be viewed on OpenStreetMap: District Boundary of Runnymede.
+The administrative boundary of Runnymede can also be viewed on OpenStreetMap: District Boundary of Runnymede.

 Key Facts about Runnymede